 - Get assistance from a captive agent

-All three options fall under the category of an insurance company, but their processes vary.
-A direct-to-consumer company, as its name suggests, cuts out the middleman and offers you a policy without involving other entities.
+- Direct-to-consumer company.
+As its name suggests, cuts out the middleman and offers you a policy without involving other entities.
 Progressive and Geico are two examples of insurance companies that offer a direct-to-consumer model.

 While purchasing directly from an insurance company may seem like the easy choice, there are drawbacks to going directly through an insurance company, captive agent, or direct writer.